Gr4cchus/spibox/README.md

 # spibox
-Unofficial spibox software pulled from a spibox sd card via spibox.zip By default /spibox would be placed into /home/pi/spibox/ && *.desktop would be placed into /home/pi/Desktop
+<b>Unofficial spibox software pulled from a spibox sd card via spibox.zip</b> <br />
+* /spibox would be placed into /home/pi/spibox/
+* *.desktop files would be placed into /home/pi/Desktop